-It is also best not read too much into the financial market’s immediate reactions to the Budget speech, as the aggregate impact of the Budget will be clear only after the fine-print in the accompanying documents has been thoroughly dissected.
+It is also best not to read too much into the financial market’s immediate reactions to the Budget speech, as the aggregate impact of the Budget will be clear only after the fine print in the accompanying documents has been thoroughly dissected.

-Some investors say that making predictions of the stock market is not science but an art.
+Some investors say that making predictions about the stock market is not science but an art.

 As India gears up to become USD 5 trillion economy, the growth in the stock market is a sure shot.

 However, regardless of whether prophets take an analytical approach or use intuition, markets are very difficult to predict, else there will be many more millionaires in the world.

 Disclaimer: The views expressed here are of the author and do not reflect those of Groww.